How do you build the GTM playbook for a convenience-store (C-store) operator in 2027?

 1.1 The Three Operator Profiles

-Profile A — The Single-Store Independent: 60% of U.S. C-stores.
-Owner-operator, typically immigrant family business (54% of single-store C-stores owned by South Asian or Middle Eastern families).
+Profile A — The Single-Store Independent: the majority of U.S. C-stores.
+Owner-operator, often a family business.
 Investment $400K-$1.4M (real estate + fuel tanks + equipment).
 AUV $1.4M-$3.2M total revenue, $80K-$220K operator take-home.

-Profile B — The 5-50 Store Regional Operator: Mid-market chains often built through 1980s-2000s buildouts.
+Profile B — The 5-50 Store Regional Operator: mid-market chains often built through 1980s-2000s buildouts.
 Investment $4M-$30M+.
-Examples: Stinker Stores (Idaho, 100 units), Sprint Mart (Mississippi, 100), GetGo (RBI / Giant Eagle, 270), Stewart's Shops (NY, 360 — also dairy-processor vertical), Kum & Go (Maverik-acquired, 400 units).
+Examples: Stinker Stores (Idaho), Sprint Mart (Mississippi), GetGo (Giant Eagle), Stewart's Shops (NY — also a dairy-processor vertical), Kum & Go (Maverik-acquired).

-Profile C — The National Chain Operator + Franchisee: 7-Eleven (Seven & i Holdings, 9,300+ U.S. Corporate + franchise), Circle K (Couche-Tard, 7,200), Casey's (publicly traded, 2,650), Wawa (private, 1,070, no franchising), Sheetz (private, 740, no franchising), RaceTrac, QuikTrip.
+Profile C — The National Chain Operator + Franchisee: 7-Eleven (Seven & i Holdings, 9,300+ U.S. corporate + franchise), Circle K (Couche-Tard, ~7,200), Casey's (publicly traded, ~2,650), Wawa (private, ~1,070, no franchising), Sheetz (private, ~740, no franchising), RaceTrac, QuikTrip.
+7-Eleven and Circle K are the only major franchise systems — Wawa, Sheetz, QuikTrip, and Casey's run corporate-only.

 1.2 Unit Economics For A Typical 4,500 Sq Ft + 8-Pump C-Store

 Revenue mix: Fuel 60-72% / Inside-store 28-40%.
 Inside-store breakdown: Tobacco 28-35%, Foodservice 18-32%, Packaged Beverages 14-18%, Beer 6-12%, Snacks 6-9%, Lottery + Services 6-10%.
-Gross profit reverses: Fuel produces 25-35% of GP, inside-store 65-75%.
+Gross profit reverses: fuel produces 25-35% of GP, inside-store 65-75%.

 Cost structure: Real estate (owned or NNN lease) $7K-$22K/month.
-Labor: 4-8 FTE per store, $26K-$48K/year per FTE = $130K-$330K total labor.
+Labor: 4-8 FTE per store, $26K-$48K/year per FTE = $130K-$330K total.
 Credit-card fees: 1.6-2.4% of total sales (largest non-labor expense).
+Inventory shrink: 1.4-2.6%.
+Utilities: $2.8K-$5.4K/month.
+Store-level EBITDA: 6-14% (single-store independent), 10-18% (regional chain), 14-22% (Casey's-, Wawa-, Sheetz-tier with foodservice scale).

 1.3 The Foodservice Profit Wedge

-Foodservice at 8-14% of revenue produces 22-38% of inside-store gross profit because gross margins run 48-58% vs 26-34% on tobacco/packaged goods.
-Wawa, Sheetz, Casey's, RaceTrac, QuikTrip built made-to-order foodservice programs (touchscreen ordering, hot food prepared on-site, fresh sandwiches, pizza, breakfast) generating $2.4M-$4.8M per store in foodservice alone.
+Foodservice at 8-14% of revenue produces 22-38% of inside-store gross profit because margins run 48-58% versus 26-34% on tobacco and packaged goods.
+Wawa, Sheetz, Casey's, RaceTrac, and QuikTrip built made-to-order programs (touchscreen ordering, hot food prepared on-site, fresh sandwiches, pizza, breakfast) generating an estimated $2.4M-$4.8M per store in foodservice alone.
+That is the per-store EBITDA premium driving 9x-13x EBITDA M&A multiples for foodservice-heavy chains.

 2. The Channel Mix For C-Store Revenue